jcmcode/jcmcode/README.md

 ---

 # ⚡ Personal Interests
-- 🏎️ Big Formula One fan — currently building an **F1 Race Predictor** using machine learning and the *fastf1* API to deepen my ML experience
+- 🏎️ Formula One fan
 - 🎵 Passionate about **film and TV soundtracks**, especially Hans Zimmer’s work